Abishek-545/admitrank/README.md

 - 🤖 **Pluggable ML models** – Any regression/classifier can be used.
 - 📑 **Document integration** – Link SOP/LOR/CV PDFs to enhance predictions.
 - 🔝 **Top-K Ranking** – Universities see the best candidates instantly.
 - 📈 **Visualization** – Probability distributions & student ranking charts.
+- Random Seed fixes the train/test split so results are reproducible

 ## Alpha Fusion
 We combine: